 Online application procedure via Message Box

-You can apply online for an animal testing licence from the Central Animal Testing Committee using Message Box.
+You can apply online for an animal testing licence from the Central Animal Testing Committee (CCD) using Message Box.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.